About the Disability Retirement Benefit

 A PSERS disability retirement benefit is not available to members who are already receiving a regular PSERS retirement benefit.
 You may not “switch” from a regular retirement benefit to a disability retirement benefit.

 Applying for a Disability Benefit

 To apply for a disability benefit, contact your PSERS Regional Office for retirement counseling.
-Your counselor will provide you with the PSERS Application for Disability Retirement packet, and provide you with any assistance you may need to complete the application.
+At the counseling session, the Representative will review your retirement estimates, explain the application process, and assist you in completing the PSERS Application for Disability Retirement Packet which will be provided at that session.
 Some of the medical requirements may be found by clicking here: General Information Sheet for Disablity Retirement

 If You are Denied a Disability Retirement Benefit

 If you terminate your employment and then find out you do not qualify for a disability retirement benefit, you may be eligible to: